joao-arthur/assets/blog/layered-architecture-ddd-and-market/en.md

 This happens because companies profit more with a buggy software today, than with a software that works tomorrow.
 This cycle did not started today, and will not fade away soon.
-Its effects are all around us, by the name of legacy, and it is up to us to accept that software is imperfect, similar to everything else we create.
+Its effects are all around us, by the name of **legacy**, and it is up to us to accept that software is imperfect, similar to everything else we create.